KitmanLabs/interview_screeners/data_engineering/README.md

 #### Part 1 - b

-Using your generated ADT, write some code to answer the following questions (please output the answers to a file and include this along side your code in your solution submissions):
+Using your generated ADT, write some code to answer the following questions (please output your calculated answers to each of the below questions to a file and include this along side your code in your solution submissions):

 - What was the average max heart rate for each athlete on days where the athlete participated in a training session?
-- Which athlete(s) accumulated the most moving time during games?
+- Which athlete(s) accumulated the most moving time across all games?

 ### Part 2